 Associate and bachelor's degrees at UAS require a minimum amount of general education requirement courses to be completed.
 General Education Requirements encompass broad areas of knowledge that support advanced learning in the major and emphasis requirements of each degree.
+An asterisk in the title of a course indicates it is a General Education Requirement after Spring 1990.
 Please note: the courses listed are not necessarily offered every semester.
 It is recommended that students seek advisor assistance in meeting program degree requirements.